Designing Automated Workflows: How to Automate your Business Processes

 Implementing a new automation platform is the perfect opportunity to optimize and potentially rework your business processes.

 Most organizations have a long list of processes that could potentially be automated.
 To determine which will give you the best ROI, think about which tasks are taking up the most time for your team.
 Is any staff member spending more than 30-60 minutes on a certain process every day?
 If the process is repeatable and follows a set of rules, it can probably be automated.

-While robotic process automation has the capability to take on some very unique processes, there are a few that are especially common time-wasters in business, including managing file transfers, manually entering data into multiple systems, provisioning new employees in Active Directory and other applications, managing email requests, or navigating websites to download files or extract data.
-Would you like robotic process automation software to take any of these processes off your plate?
+While business process automation has the capability to take on some very unique processes, there are a few that are especially common time-wasters in business, including managing file transfers, manually entering data into multiple systems, provisioning new employees in Active Directory and other applications, managing email requests, or navigating websites to download files or extract data.
+Would you like business process automation software to take any of these processes off your plate?